mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Enable SSH access (optional)

-When working with Raspberry Pis, I find SSH much more convenient than typing on a separate keyboard or using TinyPilot.
+When working with Raspberry Pis, I find SSH much more convenient than typing on a separate keyboard.

 There are two options for enabling SSH access on a fresh NixOS system.

 ### Option 1: Add a password

-On the NixOS system, you can set a password on the `nixos` user account by running the following command:
+On the NixOS system, you can assign a password to the default `nixos` user account by running the following command:

 ```bash
 passwd